 With dahlias’ wide range of plant and flower shape and size, there’s undoubtedly at least one dahlia or another to appeal to every flower gardener’s fancy.
 Here are a few noteworthy varieties to pique your interest in dahlias.

 ‘Fire Pot’ dahlia is a hardy, easy to grow cultivar.
-With bright pink and yellow flowers that resemble a water lily, this alluring eye catcher will brighten up your garden and your day.
+With bright pink and yellow flowers that resemble a water lily, this alluring eye catcher will bloom and brighten up your garden and your day.

 ‘Honka’ is one of the simplest dahlia flower types.
 With single, flat, petals this dahlia resembles a yellow star against its dark green foliage.
 ‘Honka’ is a warm weather friend.